There are many new people tuning in every day who don't know that.

 And Iran's not even mentioned here.

-Now you you add this to all this other stuff, and what I was saying moments ago, sending a message to our enemies that it's okay to attack Israel because we are not going to back them up.
+And what I was saying moments ago, sending a message to our enemies that it's okay to attack Israel because we are not going to back them up.

-You know, this you remember how Obama decided we needed to announce our own nuclear stockpiles and we're going to reduce them and so forth.
+You know, this, you remember how Obama decided we needed to announce our own nuclear stockpiles and we're going to reduce them and so forth?

-Because otherwise, why why why announce our stockpile?
+Because otherwise, why announce our stockpile?

 It made no difference.